Skip to contents

 • RWeka, R interface to Weka.
 Weka itself “is a collection of machine learning algorithms for data mining tasks written in Java(Hornik, Buchta, and Zeileis 2009).
 StackOverflow discussions related to Java version issues.

-Figure 2.2: CRAN Downloads for top 20 rJava-dependent Packages over 1 year
+Figure 3: CRAN Downloads Over Time for top 20 rJava-dependent Packages

 Some other packages: